sarthakyeole/PR_2001/Face_Recog_Setup.md

 2. Integrate with your voting frontend
 3. Add error handling for failed recognitions
 4. Consider adding a fallback authentication method

-## 💡 Tips for Better Recognition

-1. Use consistent lighting when taking photos and during recognition
-2. Ensure users look directly at the camera
-3. Avoid glasses or face coverings if possible
-4. Take multiple photos per user if recognition is unreliable